victorcastro/docs/docs/voice/voice-ios-cloud/voice-ios-cloud-push-notifications-callkit.md

 Typically a _Debug_ build will be code signed with a _Development_ provisioning profile and thus `SINAPSEnvironmentDevelopment` should be used.
 And typically a _Release_ build will be code signed with a _Distribution_ provisioning profile and thus `SINAPSEnvironmentProduction` should be used.
 Instead of changing this manually for each build, the macro `SINAPSEnvironmentAutomatic` is available which automatically expands to _Development_ for _Debug_ builds and _Production_ for _Release_ builds.

-## iOS Throttling Notifications
+## iOS not Delivering Notifications

-iOS will under certain circumstances throttle push notifications and not deliver the notification to your application (even if it was received on the device/OS level).
+Under certain circumstances, iOS will not deliver a notification to your application even if it was received at device/OS level.
 Note that this also applies to VoIP push notifications.
-Exact throttling behaviour and limits are subject to iOS internal details, but the well known throttling scenarios are:
+Exact behaviour and limits are subject to iOS internal details, but well known scenarios where notifications will not be delivered are:

 * The end user has actively terminated the application. iOS will only start delivering notifications to the application again after the user has actively started the application again.
 * Your app has not been reporting VoIP push notifications to _CallKit_.
 Please see the separate sections above on how to report VoIP push notifications as _CallKit_ calls.